haierkeys/obsidian-fast-note-sync/README.md

 ## 🚀 Quick Start

 1. Install the plugin (choose one)
-   - **Official Store**: <s>Open the Obsidian Community Plugin Market, search for **Fast Note Sync** and install</s>
+   - **Official Store**: <s>Open the Obsidian community plugin market, search for **Fast Note Sync** to install</s>
         > ⚠️ The plugin is not yet listed in the official store and cannot be searched.
 Please install manually.
    - **Manual Installation**: Visit https://github.com/haierkeys/obsidian-fast-note-sync/releases to download the installation package, unzip it to the Obsidian plugin directory **.obsidian/plugin**
-2. Open the plugin configuration, click the **Paste Remote Configuration** button, and paste the remote service configuration into the input box.
+2. Open the plugin settings, click the **Paste Remote Configuration** button, and paste the remote service configuration into the input box.

 ## 📦 Server Deployment

-For backend service setup, please refer to: [Fast Note Sync Service](https://github.com/haierkeys/fast-note-sync-service).
+For backend service settings, please refer to: [Fast Note Sync Service](https://github.com/haierkeys/fast-note-sync-service).